tdwsl/sforth/readme.txt

 For the most part, these are pretty self explanitory.
 Examples have been included in the 'examples' folder.

+Note: 'I' doesn't work poperly at the moment.

 This software uses the MIT license.
 Check out 'license.txt' for more info.